Let us quench your thirst for knowledge about Iceland, whether it be geography, historical trivia or geological information.

-Nearest towns or place of interest:
+Nearest towns or place of interest from Reykjavik:

-Akranes 49 km | Borgarnes 74 km | Thingvellir 49 km | Selfoss 57 km |Kjosarhreppur 20 km<- Reykjavik -> Grindavik 52 km |Keflavik 54 km |Keflavik Airport 57 km
+Akranes 49 km | Borgarnes 74 km | Thingvellir 49 km | Selfoss 57 km | Kjosarhreppur 20 km<- Reykjavik -> Grindavik 52 km |Keflavik 54 km |Keflavik Airport 57 km

 Reykjavik is the capital of Iceland with more than 125,000 inhabitants (2023), or nearly 40% of the country’s total population.
 It is the seat of government, and most of the government agencies.
 The Parliament “Althing”, which is considered to be the oldest in the world, assembles in Reykjavik.
 Even though the city is spread over a vast area (242 km²) the distances to reach natural surroundings are short.
 “Ellidaar”, one of the country’s best salmon rivers, runs right through town and anglers enjoy landing salmon from this clear and unpolluted river under the bridge of a busy motorway.